• Free Shipping

 If your dog senses that you’re gearing up to leave (e.g., putting on shoes or picking up your bag), they may start to panic.
 To avoid this:

-This reduces your dog’s anticipation of a long separation.
+This helps minimise anxiety build-up and reduces your dog’s anticipation of a long separation.

 3. Physical and Mental Stimulation